gamrot/godley/README.md

   )
 ```

-With everything defined, let's add a new scenario using the `add_scenario()` function.
-But first we need to instruct `godley` which scenario we will use as a starting point (and which periods).
-After a shock scenario is created we can simulate it using the now familiar `simulate_scenario()` function.
+Once the shock has been defined, it can be incorporated into a new scenario using `add_scenario()`.
+The baseline scenario and corresponding time periods must first be specified.
+After establishing the shock scenario, the `simulate_scenario()` function can be executed again to generate the updated results.

 ``` r
 model_sim <- model_sim |>